aws/aws-cli/awscli/examples/athena/start-query-execution.rst

     "QueryExecutionId": "a1b2c3d4-5678-90ab-cdef-EXAMPLE11111"
     }

-**Example 2: To run a query in a specfied database, data catalog, and workgroup to create a new database**
+**Example 2: To run a query in a specified database, data catalog, and workgroup to create a new database**

 The following ``start-query-execution`` example uses the ``AthenaAdmin`` workgroup to create the database ``newdb`` in the default data catalog ``AwsDataCatalog``. ::